OpenRhapsody/adrop-ads-example-ios/README.md

 ## 🧪 Testing Ads

 To test ads in development, use test ad unit IDs.
-[Adrop Test Ad Unit IDs](https://help.adrop.io/developer-guide/test-environment)
+[Adrop Test Ad Unit IDs](https://docs.adrop.io/sdk#test-environment)

 ## 🛠️ Additional Configuration & Support

 - To issue ad unit IDs and register your app, visit the [Adrop Console](https://adrop.io).
-- For AdMob adapter setup, refer to the [official Adrop guide](https://help.adrop.io/developer-guide/adrop-sdk/google-admob/adrop-adapter-guide-ios).
-- For detailed setup and advanced features, visit the [Adrop Developer Docs](https://help.adrop.io/developer-guide/adrop-sdk/ios-sdk).
+- For detailed setup and advanced features, visit the [Adrop Developer Docs](https://docs.adrop.io/sdk/ios).

 ---

 This guide provides basic instructions for integrating the Adrop SDK.
-For more information and the latest updates, please refer to the [official documentation](https://help.adrop.io/developer-guide/adrop-sdk/ios-sdk).
+For more information and the latest updates, please refer to the [official documentation](https://docs.adrop.io/sdk/ios).